donguree/hal-libs-header/documentation_mo/source/security/keymaster.rst

 .. image:: resource/keymaster_arch.PNG

-| Keymaster3 is a service that receives requests from the App and performs key generation, key management, and cryptographic algorithm tasks using Keymaster TA operating within the TEE
+| Keymaster3 is a service that receives requests from the App and performs key generation, key management, and cryptographic algorithm tasks using Keymaster TA operating within the TEE.

-| Keymaster CA is responsible for converting and delivering input data so that the functions provided by Keymaster TA are accessible
+| Keymaster CA is responsible for converting and delivering input data so that the functions provided by Keymaster TA are accessible.

-| The keymaster TA is an application that operates in a Trusted Execution Environment (TEE) and generates the requested key, Perform key management and cryptographic algorithm tasks Key generation and encryption algorithm operations are implemented using the Global Platform TEE Internal Core API
+| The keymaster TA is an application that operates in a Trusted Execution Environment (TEE) and generates the requested key, Perform key management and cryptographic algorithm tasks Key generation and encryption algorithm operations are implemented using the Global Platform TEE Internal Core API.

-| Sestore TA is an application that operates on the Trusted Execution Environment (TEE), encrypts the user's key using the key of the TEE, stores it securely, and returns the key plain text on request
+| Sestore TA is an application that operates on the Trusted Execution Environment (TEE), encrypts the user's key using the key of the TEE, stores it securely, and returns the key plain text on request.

 Overall Workflow